University of Minnesota Appendix

 • Research data such as micrographs

-Handling physical evidence
+Handling evidence

-Once the physical materials are in a secure location, the Research and Innovation Office will provide copies for the respondents and other affected parties if requested so that research can continue.
-Copies will also be made for use by the panels.
+Once the physical materials are in a secure location, the RIC Program will provide copies for the respondents and other affected parties if requested so that research can continue.
+Copies will also be made available for panel members and any other personnel involved in the research misconduct review process.

 Rights and responsibilities regarding physical evidence